fluidself/fluidself.org/_books/business/essentialism.md

 **The power of small wins.** Focus on minimal viable progress.
 Do the minimal viable preparation.
 Visually reward progress.

-**The genius of routine.** Routine, in an intelligent man, is a sign of ambition. --W. H. Auden
+**The genius of routine.** Routine, in an intelligent man, is a sign of ambition. —W. H. Auden